joao96/ilia-challenge/README.md

 **Step 3:**

-Once you get the container running, open the project folder on a different terminal window and execute the following command in order to apply the necessary migrations:
+Once you get the container running, open the same directory (apps/ilia-server) on a different terminal window and execute the following command in order to apply the necessary migrations:

 ```bash
 $ npx prisma migrate dev